awslabs/multi-model-server/benchmarks/monitoring/README.md

 2. Metrics to monitor
 3. Pass/fail criteria

-#### Assumptions made in this guide
-1. For some of the test cases, it is assumed that you have started the MMS server with squeezenet model registered and workers are assigned to it.

 #### 1. Load test case scenario
 You can specify the test scenarios, in the scenario section of the yaml.